Sporky023/CTracker/README.md

       the params will look like:  params = {:country_ids => [3, 5, 6]}.
       For now, I will simply link to create a single-element array to create my visits

+9:39 pm:
+  Okay that's gone.
+Now we're in good shape to move directly into the advanced table features.
+  First I'm gonna tackle the filtering.
+That's easy as pie, and I should have it in place before I start messing with "check all".